East Malling to Maidstone Walk

 If you want to abandon the walk there are frequent buses to Maidstone or Tonbridge along this road.
 The nearest stops are 250m away, on the left.

-6. Cross the main road carefully and take the minor road opposite (Love Lane), which soon drops downhill.
-At the bottom of the dip it crosses a stream (coming from a waterfall in the garden on the right) in a culvert and comes to a cluster of converted oast houses, with a byway signposted off to the left.
+10. Cross the main road carefully and take the minor road opposite (Love Lane), which soon drops downhill.
+At the bottom of the dip it crosses a stream (coming from a waterfall in the garden on the right) in a culvert and comes to a cluster of converted oast houses at an old mill site.

 • For the main route, go up Love Lane to the mill pond and turn left onto a footpath heading south to the B2015 at Nettlestead.
-Take the path opposite through the churchyard and join a footpath going down across the railway to the river.
+Take the path opposite through the churchyard and join a footpath going down across the railway to the River Medway.
 Turn left onto the riverside path, joining the Medway Valley Walk (MVW).
-In 800m cross the river on Bow Bridge.
+In 800m go up a slope and cross the river on Bow Bridge.

 There is of choice of routes for this section.
-The main route loops out to Nettlestead to pass its interesting old church and continues alongside the Medway (the only riverbank stretch if you are not finishing at Maidstone).
-The short cut in [?] goes past an attractive old orchard but finishes along a fairly busy road.
+The main route loops out to Nettlestead to pass its interesting old church, followed by the first of several stretches alongside the River Medway.
+The short cut in [?] goes past an attractive old orchard but then has to go along a fairly busy road.

 1. Main route (2½ km)

-1. Ignore the byway and stay on Love Lane as it bends right and goes up a slope to an old mill pond.
+1. Stay on Love Lane as it bends right and goes up a slope to an old mill pond.
 Veer left uphill, passing Brooms House? (with blue plaque) on the left.
 At the top of the slope the lane straightens out, heading S with views across fields on the left to the Medway Valley.

 2. In 300m go through a couple of gates by the last group of houses onto a footpath which zig-zags right and left, then continues along the left-hand edge of some large farm fields for a further 300m.
 In the bottom corner of the last field go past metal vehicle barriers and bear right past a second set onto an enclosed path, with a housing estate behind garden fences on the left.